OpenHPS/openhps-dht/README.md

 <br />

+## Work in Progress

+This repository is a work in progress.
+We are actively working on adding new features and improving the existing codebase.
+Contributions and feedback are welcome.
+Please check back regularly for updates.

 ## Contributors
 The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Interoperable and Discoverable Indoor Positioning Systems* under the supervision of Prof. Dr. Beat Signer.